Raj Narain: Political associations

 Contested against former Prime Minister Charan Singh, in 1984 Lok Sabha elections from Baghpat (U.P.)

 Formed Socialist Party in 1985, and was associated with this party till his death in 1986.

 Personal life

 Raj Narain was married and had three sons and one daughter.

 Raj Narain published ‘Janmukh’-a weekly from Varanasi and has been on the editorial board of ‘Jan’ a monthly established by Dr Rammanohar Lohia.
+Raj Narain was the disciple of Siddha Mahayogi of Agra, Shri Siddh Gufa, Yogiraj Sadgurudev Shri Chandramohan ji Maharaj.He met his Gurudev during the time of emergency.